ProjectAtlantis-dev/extension/README.md

 Recently a number of users have been noting degraded quality and unexplained discrepancies across providers.
 This extension lets an external test agent coordinate browser interactions

-This will attempt to connect to llmservice
+This will attempt to connect to llmservice on port 3020 over native websockets